questoph/spellux/README.md

 I also want to try and replace the word embedding model with a character-based representation of spelling variants using the **char2vec** approach (see [https://github.com/Lettria/Char2Vec](https://github.com/Lettria/Char2Vec)).

+### Reference paper

+For a detailed description of logic behind the *spellux* package and a first application see the following reference paper:

+Purschke, Christoph (2020): Attitudes towards multilingualism in Luxembourg.
+A comparative analysis of online news comments and crowdsourced questionnaire data.
+Special collection „Computational Sociolinguistics“ in *Frontiers in Artificial Intelligence*, *Language and Computation*, ed. by Jack Grieve et al. doi: [https://doi.org/10.3389/frai.2020.536086](10.3389/frai.2020.536086)

 ### Package info

 ```Python: